natyfromwonderland/lexxy-backend/README.md

 ('Simply cute', 5);
 ```

-it is recommended o run microservices starting with the discovery-service.
+It is recommended to run microservices starting with the discovery-service to avoid disappointment and random errors.
+Please, consider invalidating cache in IntelliJ if you still encounter errors.

 Security
 ===========================

 The project implements auth0 security, which is set up on the front end and all data bearing services.
+Up to you if you want to verify the password (pretty cool though!)

  <img alt="login page screen" src="https://github.com/natyfromwonderland/lexxy-backend/blob/master/login.png">